stevebaros/blog/README.md

 # My Personal Blog

-Repro of my personal blog.
+Repo of my personal blog.

-I work at Microsoft as a Cloud Solution Architect for Azure Application Development.
+I work at [Ham Apps and softwares Ltd](hamsoftug.com) for Application Development.
 But these are just my views, I don’t speak for the company.

 ### Theme

 The theme base is forked from [hyde](https://github.com/poole/hyde).
-Some CSS changes are forekd from [qian256](https://github.com/qian256/qian256.github.io).
+Some CSS changes are forekd from [ricardo](https://github.com/RicardoNiepel/ricardoniepel.github.io).

 ### License